deveshsingh96/deveshsingh96/README.md

 - 👋 Hi, I’m @deveshsingh96
-- 👀 I’m interested in Data Analyst Jobs
+- 👀 I’m interested in SAP ABAP Consultant Jobs.
 - 🌱 I’m currently learning python and SQL
-- 💞️ I’m looking to collaborate anything that lands me a project of SQL and Python
+- 💞️ I’m looking to collaborate anything that lands me a project of SAP ABAP
 - 📫 How to reach me itdeveshsingh@gmail.com

 <!---